 4. Imagine buckets on conveyor belts catching falling rain, to represent photons of light.
 Each bucket (packet) contains a different amount of water (charge), depending on how much rain fell on that part of the array.
 The buckets are shifted in an orderly fashion to a collecting row, then to a final measuring device at the front.
 In this way the quantity of water in each bucket is counted.
 In a typical CCD this can happen very fast: about 30 times per second for every one of millions of “buckets” on the CCD.

 Modern CCDs have colour filters (red, green, blue) arranged in a pattern over the chip so that colour images can be collected.
 The output of the CCD is a string of numbers that define the intensity and the colour of light over the entire image.
 A computer or camcorder can store these numbers or use them to recreate the image on any kind of viewing screen or printer.
-For more on how a CCD works visit the Molecular Expressions
+For more on how a CCD works visit the Molecular Expressions website.

 In recent years, complementary metal oxide semiconductor (CMOS) imagers are replacing CCD chips in some imaging devices.
 These are not based on the CCD principle but are rectangular arrays of individually addressable pixels.
 CMOS is the dominant technology for all microchip manufacturing, so cmos image sensors are cheaper to make.
 In addition, supporting circuitry can be incorporated onto the same device in a single manufacturing process.
 CMOS sensors also have the advantage of lower power consumption and better infrared sensitivity, or heat imaging, than CCDs.
 However, for many high-end cameras and camcorders a CCD is still preferred because of its sharper, cleaner images for most photographic applications.